subosito/audiojs-rails/README.markdown

 ## Credits

 Thanks for [Anthony Kolber](https://github.com/kolber) for creating audio.js.
+You can read more about audio.js on http://kolber.github.com/audiojs/.